 Ever wondered what happens to your rubbish?
-On this 2017 field trip you will firstly look at waste from the perspective of energy, with a focus on generating energy from green waste to power electric vehicles.
+On this 2017 field trip you will firstly look at waste from the perspective of energy, with a focus on generating energy from organics or green waste to power electric vehicles.
 Secondly, you will take a big picture view of the Kate Valley landfill as an entire ecosystem, investigating its natural and built environments with their people, machines, buildings, animals, plants, microbes, soil, water, air, and the interactions between them.

 To prepare for this field trip, LEARNZ content will support inquiry into:

 - The Carbon Cycle

 Closing the loop - collecting methane gas to generate electricity